amusecode/amuse/doc/reference/particles.rst

     19207725.6894

-If you use large sets or want to load a lot of simulations with different particles into a script the probablity of encountering a duplicate may be too high.
+If you use large sets or want to load a lot of simulations with different particles into a script the probability of encountering a duplicate may be too high.
 You can check for duplicates in a set of particles by calling ``has_duplicates`` on a set.
 You can also change the key generator to better match your problem.